-- if you want to playout using the keying feature of the card.
+- with out playout applications, if you want to playout using the keying feature of the card.
 See below for more explanations on this.

-- if you want to have a passthrough of the incoming video to the output connector
+- with our ingest applications, if you want to have a passthrough of the incoming video to the output connector

 What happens in both configurations ?